-If a differential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation.
+If a differential pressure condition is noticed (whistling sound heard when loosening fuel reservoir cap) have vehicle inspected and/or repaired before further operation.

-- 3. Insert the spout into the filler neck. - Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
-Be careful not to spill fuel.
+- 4. Insert the spout into the filler neck. - 5.
+Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
+Be careful not to spill fuel. - 6.
 Stop filling when the fuel reaches the bottom of filler neck.
 Do not overfill.